gmlewis/irmf/examples/012-bifilar-electromagnet/README.md

 to accomodate the inner workings of the tools (typically by breaking up the model into much smaller parts that it could more easily handle).

-But even after breaking up the model, the CAD tools would attempt to output STL files to represent the design, which would end up being hundreds of megabytes (MB).
-Online 3D printing sites have a maximum upload size limit that this design exceeded.

 So I determined that there must be a better way, and I believe I have finally found it...
 IRMF shaders.
 The next step will be to get IRMF shader support built into the 3D printers themselves so that these shaders can